 Silas Brack

-CV GitHub LinkedIn
+CV · GitHub · LinkedIn

 I'm an AI Research Engineer at Teton, where we're building next-generation healthcare technology to support nurses and patients in hospitals and nursing homes.
 Our work leverages computer vision and deep learning across several cutting-edge research areas: 3D reconstruction, human mesh recovery, action recognition, and visual-language models.
+Since joining, I've worked primarily on forecasting for fall prediction and prevention which have resulted in a consistent fall rate reduction in trial sites.
+My work was highlighted on the company blog.
+A lot of my work revoves around taking ill-defined business problems, understanding what the essential constraints and requirements are, and using data and statistical models to solve these problems under these constraints.

 Previously, I spent over four years at Saxo Bank as an ML Engineer in the Predictive Modelling and AI team under Jeppe Reitz and Nicolas Palm Remy-Perez.
 I worked on various client-facing projects spanning NLP, representation learning, recommender systems, and traditional machine learning models.